Interface language support

 Capabilities

-In order to ensure the effectiveness of the Payment Page texts, the ecommpay specialists work thoroughly on the content localisation and provide the capability of using any of the Payment Page languages from the regularly expanded basic set.
-Along with that, due to different business nuances and for a better adaptation of Payment Page to a specific project, the following capabilities are available for merchants:
+In order to ensure the effectiveness of the Payment Page texts, the Ecommpay specialists work thoroughly on the content localisation and provide the capability of using any of the Payment Page languages from the regularly expanded basic set, while in the form customers can select any of the available languages.
+Along with that, due to different business nuances and for a better adaptation of Payment Page to a specific project, the merchant can discuss with the Ecommpay account manager the possibility to augment the list of available languages and specify the language relevant to a specific invocation of the payment form (using the customer's web service language preference, for example).

 Workflow